Will Pulse Secure add macOS High Sierra to its list of supported client list?

 Note: Pulse Secure strongly recommends customer that use JSAM on MacOS to evaluate using Pulse Desktop Client instead.
 Various browsers and client OS have been introducing several changes around how Java based applets are launched and run which results in sub-optimal end-user experience.
 Pulse Desktop Client will provide a far superior end-user experience.

-Safari 11 is unable to launch Pulse Secure components (i.e. Pulse Secure Desktop client, Host Checker, etc) with Pulse Secure Application Launcher (PSAL) due to the Allow prompt quickly disappearing (PRS-357797).
-The workarounds for this issue are provided in KB41052
+- Safari 11 is unable to launch Pulse Secure components (i.e. Pulse Secure Desktop client, Host Checker, etc) with Pulse Secure Application Launcher (PSAL) due to the Allow prompt quickly disappearing (PRS-357797). - Resolved in 8.3R5 and above

 Is Network Connect support on macOS High Sierra?